-SPECTRUM® GV Bone Cement is indicated for the fixation of REMEDY SPECTRUM® GV Spacer devices to the host bone.
+SPECTRUM[®] GV Bone Cement is indicated for the fixation of REMEDY SPECTRUM[®] GV Spacer, and for the fixation of prostheses to living bone in the second stage of a two-stage revision of a total hip arthroplasty after the initial infection has been cleared.

-Formulation of the components SPECTRUM [®] GV Bone Cement (Ref.
+Formulation of the SPECTRUM® GV Bone Cement

+components (Ref.
 SPECTRUM 40)

 Powder component 40 gr

 Polymethylmethacrylate 81.8%

 Barium Sulphate 10%

 Gentamicin Sulphate 4.2%

 Vancomycin Hydrochloryde 2.5%

 Benzoyl Peroxide 1.5%

 Liquid component 17.7 gr

 Monomethylmethacrylate 98.2%

 N,N dimethyl-p-toluidine 1.8%

 Hydroquinone 75 ppm